 The species Habenaria repens (Orchidaceae), previously reported only for the departments of Cundinamarca and Magdalena, is reported for the first time in Antioquia.

 - Colombia already has its second Habitat Bank: With the registration of this reserve as a Habitat Bank, located in the town of Támesis, it is guaranteed that for at least the next 30 years this place will be a refuge for animals such as the spectacled bear, the yellow-eared parrot and the crested eagle, as well as for flora species such as wax palms and macana.
 These banks allow companies and organizations to make investments for the ecosystems conservation through the purchase of biodiversity credits...
 See more here.

 - Launch of El Globo Habitat Bank (Támesis, Antioquia): Model of environmental innovation in Colombia.
 See here.

 Media coverage of El Globo Habitat Bank's launching

 Learn about the experience of El Globo Natural Reserve landowners in the process of joining the Habitat Bank!

 “I am very excited about the Habitat Bank”

 Interview: Margarita Rosa Serna Agudelo.
 June, 2021

-Margarita is part of the Serna family, owners of the property where the Bosque Niebla Habitat Bank - El Globo is now located.
-When his father died, he took the leadership of the livestock activities that were carried out on the farm.
-However, and after understanding that a worldwide commitment was beginning to protect water and air, he decided, together with his brothers, to stop the cattle exploitation of El Globo and let the forest recover.
+Margarita is part of the Serna family, owners of the property where Bosque Niebla´s El Globo Habitat Bank is now located.
+When his father passed away, she took the leadership of the livestock activities that were carried out on the farm.
+However, and after understanding that a worldwide commitment was beginning to protect water and air, she decided, together with her brothers, to stop the cattle exploitation of El Globo and let the forest recover.
 Today, 20 years after that decision, he is very happy to start this Banco de Hábitat project.